CNI College

 CNI College (also Career Networks Institute) is an allied health vocational college in Santa Ana, California.
 The main campus is located in the City of Orange.

 History

 CNI College was established in 1994, and was located in Santa Ana.
-In an effort to provide more spacious accommodations and an environment more conductive to learning, the vocational college was moved to the City of Orange campus in 1997.
+The vocational college was moved to the City of Orange campus in 1997.
 The college eventually expanded to the Costa Mesa campus to accommodate growth, but in 2009 the main campus moved back to the City of Orange.
 Here, all classrooms and administrative office are in one location.

-The facilities include spacious classrooms, fully equipped medical and pharmacy laboratories, personal training laboratory, and computer lab.
-The on-campus library with Internet access is available to all students during regularly scheduled school hours.
-The campus facility and equipment fully comply with all state and local ordinances and regulations.

 Academics

 The college offers an Associate Degree in Nursing, a vocational nursing course, qualifications in massage therapy, MRI technology, personal fitness training, pharmacy technician and surgical technologist programs.

 Accreditations

 CNI College has been accredited by the Accrediting Bureau of Health Education Schools, American Society of Health System Pharmacists, and Commissions on Accreditation of Allied Health Education Programs.
 CNI College has received approval from the Bureau for Private Postsecondary Education, American Registry of Magnetic Resonance Imaging Technologists, State of California Board of Vocational Nursing and Psychiatric Technicians, California State Approving Agency for Veterans Education, State of California Board of Registered Nurses, and received a Certificate of Recognition from the National Strength & Conditioning Association.